notaryproject/specifications/keymanagementscenarios.md

     - Publisher uploads root public key to registry (registry can verify user for container uploads).
     - Publisher shares root public key (other users can verify containers before running).
     - Publisher creates new delegate keys on USB token that chain to root key (better security posture as key is not exposed in plain text outside of token).
     - Publisher runs docker build and notary v2 sign on local machine.
-Notary v2 client generates signatures with key in USB Token (using a PKCS 11 interface will prevent keys from being exposed in memory).
+Notary v2 client generates signature by submitting hash to USB Token (using a PKCS 11 interface will prevent keys from being exposed in memory).
 - Network HSM
     - Publisher creates new root key on Network HSM (better security posture as key is not exposed in plain text outside of HSM).
     - Publisher uploads root public key to registry (registry can verify user for container uploads).
     - Publisher shares root public key (other users can verify containers before running).
     - Publisher creates new delegate keys on Network HSM that chain to root key (better security posture as key is not exposed in plain text outside of HSM).
     - Publisher runs docker build and notary v2 sign on local machine.
-Notary v2 client generates signatures with key in Network HSM.
+Notary v2 client generates signature by submitting hash to Network HSM.
 - Cloud Key Management Service (KMS)
     - Publisher creates new root key on Cloud KMS (better security posture as key is not exposed in plain text outside of Cloud KMS).
     - Publisher uploads root public key to registry (registry can verify user for container uploads).
     - Publisher shares root public key (other users can verify containers before running).
     - Publisher creates new delegate keys on Cloud KMS that chain to root key (better security posture as key is not exposed in plain text outside of Cloud KMS).
     - Publisher runs docker build and notary v2 sign on local machine.
-Notary v2 client generates signatures with key in Cloud KMS.
+Notary v2 client generates signature by submitting hash to Cloud KMS.
 - Hybrid
     - Publisher Admin creates new root key on USB Token/Network HSM/Cloud Key Management Service (better security posture as key is never exposed in plain text outside of token).
     - Publisher Admin uploads root public key to registry (registry can verify user for container uploads).